gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ## Manage Multi-Worktree Workflows

-GitLens 18 introduces multi-worktree WIP rows in the Commit Graph.
-Instead of showing changes only for the active worktree, the Commit Graph displays work-in-progress rows for every connected worktree.
+GitLens 18 introduces multi-worktree Working Changes rows in the Commit Graph.
+Instead of showing changes only for the active worktree, the Commit Graph displays a Working Changes row for every connected worktree.

 This makes it easier to: